rustprooflabs/pgconfig-ce/README.md

 # postgresql.conf compare

 Compares parameters defined and their default values between PostgreSQL major versions.
+[Hosted by RustProof Labs](https://pgconfig.rustprooflabs.com/).

 ## Deployment Instructions

-### Production

-Deploys via GitLab CI.

-### Development

 > Note:  Need to update the sub-version of Python over time.
 Can use simply `python3` but that can lead to using older unsupported versions based on distro-defaults.